code-philia/time-travelling-visualizer/README.md

 You can train your classification model and save the training dynamics.
 For information on the structure of the training dynamics directory and the config file format, refer to the the [dataset's readme document](./training_dynamic/README.md).

-🍃 Training dynamics are also available on Hugging Face[Hugging Face](https://huggingface.co/datasets/yvonne1123/training_dynamic) for you to download.
+🍃 Training dynamics are also available on [Hugging Face](https://huggingface.co/datasets/yvonne1123/training_dynamic) for you to download.

 # Environment Configuration